-Winter is here and the birds in your backyard are thirsty.
-Sure, they can get liquid from snow, but in order to process it, they have to warm it up.
+Winter is here, and the birds in your backyard are thirsty.
+Sure, they can get liquid from snow, but to process it, they must warm it up.
 Birds have to expend precious calories and use the warmth of their bodies to melt the snow.

-Did you know there are three main things that backyard wildlife needs to be able to survive in your yard?
+Did you know there are three main things backyard wildlife needs to survive in your yard?
 These three things are food, water, and cover.
-If you provide all three in your garden, you’ll be blessed with wildlife – birds, small mammals, and sometimes more!
+If you provide all three in your garden, you’ll be blessed with wildlife – birds, small mammals, and more!

-We readily think of adding bird feeders in the fall and winter when plants aren’t producing berries or seeds, but sometimes we don’t think about helping out birds and other wildlife by providing a water source.
+We readily think of adding bird feeders in the fall and winter when plants aren’t producing berries or seeds, but sometimes we don’t think about helping birds and other wildlife by providing a water source.
+Birds need water in the winter too!

-On really cold days in the winter, a liquid water source might even attract more birds and animals than the feeders.
+A liquid water source might attract more birds and animals on frigid days in the winter than the feeders.

-What Type of Bird Bath to Use in Winter
+What Type of Bird Bath to Use in Winter: Concrete, Metal, or Glass

-Your bird bath should give birds the opportunity to drink without having to get in the water.
+Your bird bath should allow birds to drink without getting in the water.
 So if your birdbath is deep, consider placing some rocks in it to provide a place for birds to perch on to stay dry while drinking.

 How to Keep Water from Freezing in Your Bird Bath in Winter

-There are several options for making sure your bird bath has liquid water available for wildlife and birds.
+There are several options for ensuring your bird bath has liquid water available for wildlife and birds.
 The option you choose may depend on where you live and how often the water freezes.

 Where I live, the water doesn’t freeze all that often.
-Generally, I just dump out the ice and fill the bird bath back up with water from the house.
+Generally, I dump out the ice and fill the birdbath with fresh water from the house.

-If you need to pour warmer water into the bath to break up the ice first, just make sure that you use cool water to fill the bath when you are finished.
+If you need to pour warm water into the bath to break up the ice, make sure to use cool water to fill the bath when you are finished.

-Hot water is not recommended for wildlife and may really injure an animal.
-Hot water may also crack your bird bath if the temperature difference is too great.
+Hot water is not recommended for wildlife and may injure an animal.
+Hot water may also crack your bird bath if the temperature difference is too significant.

-If you live farther north and have many days where your bird bath is frozen over, you might want a solution that is a little less labor intense.
+If you live farther north and have many days where your bird bath is frozen, you might want a less labor-intensive solution.

-A bird bath heater (also known as a de-icer) that sits in the water or a bird bath with a built-in heater is the perfect solution.
+The perfect solution is a bird bath heater (also known as a bird bath de-icer) that sits in the water or a bird bath with a built-in heater.

 GFCI outlets are the same ones required for use next to sinks and baths in your house.
 So if you drop your hair dryer into a sink full of water, it will cut the power, saving you from electrocution.

-DO NOT mix anything in the water to keep it from freezing such as antifreeze, glycerin, sugar, salt, or other chemical.
+DO NOT mix anything in the water to keep it from freezing, such as antifreeze, glycerin, sugar, salt, or another chemical.
 All of these things can cause harm to birds and wildlife.

 - Don’t forget to clean your bird bath.
 Even in winter, bird baths will get dirty and need to be cleaned.
 Clean it out every couple of days – and even more frequently if you have lots of leaves falling in it or lots of birds visiting.

 You can avoid the expense of a birdbath heater by making your own.
-This quick tip comes from the Cornell Lab of Ornithology and Audubon:
+This DIY heated birdbath quick tip comes from the Cornell Lab of Ornithology and Audubon:

 A homemade solution is to put a light bulb in a flower pot and place the water basin on top.
 The light bulb will provide more than enough heat to keep the water from freezing.